Handsomeskull/WTP-WebToApp/README.md

 - **Focus Mode**: Stay distraction-free with Webview.
 - **Wide Compatibility**: Works where PWAs don't.

+## 🐧 Linux Only

+Currently, this tool is available for Linux.
+Support for Windows might come in the future👀

 ## 🐞 Known Issues

 - **Login Persistence**: Webview doesn't save login sessions.
 Use for occasional access or sites without login needs.